-An annual three-week period of mourning the destruction of the Holy Temple and the ongoing exile of the Jewish People began Saturday, June 30, on the 17th of the Hebrew month of Tammuz.
+An annual three-week period of mourning the destruction of the Holy Temple and the ongoing exile of the Jewish People began Sunday, July 21, to commemorate the 17th of the Hebrew month of Tammuz.

-The 17th of Tammuz is a minor fast day known as Tzom Tammuz, from dawn to dusk, marking the date when the Romans breached the walls of Jerusalem in AD 70.
+The 17th of Tammuz is a minor fast day known as Tzom Tammuz (Fast of Tammuz), from dawn to dusk, marking the date when the Romans breached the walls of Jerusalem in AD 70.

-This mourning period ends on the 9th of Av, July 22, the saddest day of the Jewish year, the date when both the First and Second Temples were destroyed.
+This mourning period ends on the 9th of Av (Tisha b’Av), the saddest day of the Jewish year, the date when both the First and Second Temples were destroyed.

 This three-week period is called “between the straits” (dire straits) based on Lamentations 1:3: